ASU-RISE-Lab/RISE_HRI_Toolkit.io/Applications/AV.md

 [Return Home Page](../index.md)
 # Introduction
-Driver behavior or error factor in 94% of crashes, and self-driving vehicles can help reduce driver error.
+Driver error factors in 94% of causes of car crashes.
+Self-driving vehicles help in reduced such driver error saving lives.
 Industrial interests in autonomous vehicles is of growing interest with automated deliveries amid safety interests during Covid-19 pandemic.
 Autonomous Vehicles need to be **safe** as well as should be able to **interact** with other vehicles in crowded environment.
 Often times data driven systems fail to work in previously unseen environment.